amintt2/Ai-armes/memory-bank/activeContext.md

 ## Current Focus
 Continuing development of the Next.js web application and preparing to implement core functionality for the autocomplete engine.

+## Development Workflow
+We follow a structured development workflow:

+1. **Sprint-Based Development**:
+   - Work on specific features/components one at a time
+   - Complete one task/sprint before moving to the next
+   - Focus on delivering working functionality in each sprint

+2. **Git Workflow**:
+   - Always create feature branches from master for new development
+   - Never work directly on the master branch
+   - Commit and push changes to the feature branch
+   - Only merge to master after user validation of working functionality
+   - Create clear, descriptive commit messages

+3. **Active Branches**:
+   - **master**: Main stable branch (no direct commits)
+   - No feature branches currently active

 ## Recent Activities
 - Created base project structure for web and app components
 - Set up Next.js web application with Tailwind CSS using Bun as package manager